Paisley and pin-ups in a Bulgarian military ruin.

 A faded paper sign pinned to a wall here displayed the plant’s opening and closing procedures.
 We left this first vaulted hall by a side door, entering into a series of corridors and office rooms strewn with debris.
 While some of the refuse piled inside the factory had presumably remained here after the plant was closed (wooden offcuts, broken doors and sack upon sack of plastic furniture casters), other items seemed to have been imported more recently.

 Black rubbish bags had been split apart, their contents methodically sorted into piles.
-We found a mountain of old shoes, rows of empty pastic bottles, and glass jars arranged on shelves and window sills.
+We found a mountain of old shoes, rows of empty plastic bottles, and glass jars arranged on shelves and window sills.

-In Bulgarian cities it is relatively normal to see people rooting through rubbish bins and skips - these are usually gypsies or homeless people, raiding other people's waste for things that could be eaten, sold, or used in some other way.
+In Bulgarian cities it is relatively normal to see people rooting through rubbish bins and skips – gypsies or homeless people, raiding other people’s waste for things that could be eaten, sold, or used in some other way.
 It would appear that such vagrants had made a home inside the Sava Ganchev building; dragging entire sacks of refuse back to their hideout, in order to sort through the rubbish in private.
-It reminded me of a similar horde I had found inside an abandoned Soviet monument, where the occupant had collected a mass of discarded shoes and faulty electronic goods.
+It reminded me of a similar horde I had found inside an abandoned communist-era monument, where the occupant had collected a mass of discarded shoes and faulty electronic goods.